 In order to successfully develop a program that meets regulatory expectations, the cell source, type, and degree of manipulation must be considered.
 Before initiating preclinical studies, the cell line must be well characterized.
 Characterization of cells should include, but not be limited to, 1) identity and composition; 2) viability and stability; and 3) purity and sterility.

 Cell- and gene-based therapeutics present Chemistry, Manufacturing, and Control (CMC) issues and must be recognized as a heterogeneous mixture of cells.
 To properly identify the cells, a series of translation biomarkers must be developed.
 These include morphology, surface, and genetic markers–qualified and optimized for the cell target.
 GLP-compliant molecular pathology services at Charles River (in situ hybridization and PCR-based evaluations) allow exact identification of cells in tissues.
 The integration of molecular biology and histopathology capabilities allow for the correlation of gene expression to tissue histomorphology, which provides valuable functional genomics information.

 Pilot Tolerability, Viability, and Biodistribution Studies

-The cell product is evaluated for survival, integration in non-target tissues, as well as the ability to endure in the animal model at the target site for durability, differentiation and migration in vivo.
+The cell or gene therapy product is evaluated for survival, integration in non-target tissues, as well as the ability to endure in the animal model at the target site for durability, differentiation and migration in vivo.
 Generally, these studies are GLP-compliant.
 A complete profile of tissues is retained for histopathology, immunohistochemistry, and/or PCR evaluation.